s2ward/469/01-references.md

 >
 > a wrinkled bonelord: Our books are written in 469, of course you can't understand them.

+> Player: 469
+>
+> a wrinkled bonelord: The language of my kind.
+Superior to any other language and only to be spoken by entities with enough eyes to blink it.

+> Player: language
+>
+> a wrinkled bonelord: Our language is beyond comprehension by your lesser beings.
+It heavily relies on mathemagic.
+Your brain is not suited for the mathemagical processing necessary to understand our language.To decipher even our most basic texts, it would need a genius that can calculate numbers within seconds in his brain.

 > Player: numbers
 >